Fall can be a time for grounding and slowing down, but does the thought of the darker months ahead make you want to hibernate?

 The chakras vibrate at a higher frequency than that of the lower frequency physical body.
 Imbalances can occur when the physical body is overworked as a result of stress or while experiencing extreme emotions.

 Colored Light Therapy can influence the health of both the physical body and energetic body.
-Each separate wavelength, or colour of the spectrum, has its own nutritional value and resonates with the frequency of our chakras.
+Each separate wavelength, or color of the spectrum, has its own nutritional value and resonates with the frequency of our chakras.

 It’s a little like tuning into a specific radio frequency, only here we tune into the various wavelengths of color, which vibrate at the same rate of our chakra energy system to correct any vibrational imbalances.